PROGRAM prepbufr

 docs Some background information about NCEP PREPBUFR observations.

-The decoding program: src/prepbufr.f
+Decoding program: src/prepbufr.f

 The program prepbufr.f is used to decode the NCEP reanalysis PREPBUFR data into intermediate text files.
 This program was originally developed by NCEP.
 It has been modified to output surface pressure, dry temperature, specific humidity, and wind components (U/V) of conventional radiosonde, aircraft reports, and satellite cloud motion derived wind.
 There are additional observation types on the PREPBUFR files, but using them they would require significant modifications of prepbufr and require detailed knowledge of the NCEP PREPBUFR files.
 The NCEP quality control indexes for these observations based on NCEP forecasts are also output and used in DART observation sequence files.
 The NCEP PREPBUFR decoding program is written in Fortran 77 and has been successfully compiled on Linux computers using pgi90, SGI® computers with f77, IBM® SP® systems with xlf, and Intel® based Mac® with gfortran.